Blog

 Step 1: Accessing the language settings

-1. Start Word or another program from the Office suite.
+1. Open Word or another Office program.

 2. Go to File > Options > Language.

-3. In the "Display and Help Languages" section, click the Set as Default button next to Polish (if available).
+3. In the "Display and Help Languages" section, click the "Set as Default " button next to Polish (if available).

-1. Click Add more display languages from Office.com.
+1. Click " Add more display languages" from Office.com.

 2. The Microsoft website will open.